inspector-apm/inspector-spring-demo/README.md

 ### 4. Start the application

-Using the ide to start the application
+Using the IDE to start the application

 # Inspector Configuration Guide